JJWallis/photosnap-website/README.md

 HTML:

 CSS:

-accent bar - repsonsive height to hero content but relative to viewport

-Hamburger - creating manually with spans + pseudo els of parent button | translate lines to form a cross on click

-Social icons - gradient fill achieved by displaying that version on top of default as pseudo-el (opacity transitioned + switched on hover)

 Grid offset design - switching fluid imgs + background-imgs (cover space where padding on text items causes fluid grid rows to expand)